Simulacrum: Original philosophy

 Mole & Thomas, Human Statue of Liberty (1919)—an anamorphic optical illusion, with 12,000 people in the flame of the torch and 6,000 in the rest of the shape.
 Plato was referring to an illusion such as this in his discussion of simulacra.

 Simulacra have long been of interest to philosophers.
 In his Sophist, Plato speaks of two kinds of image-making.
 The first is a faithful reproduction, attempted to copy precisely the original.
 The second is intentionally distorted in order to make the copy appear correct to viewers.
 He gives the example of Greek statuary, which was crafted larger on the top than on the bottom so that viewers on the ground would see it correctly.
-If they could view it in scale, they would realize it was malformed.
+If the viewers could see it in scale, they would realize it was malformed.
 This example from the visual arts serves as a metaphor for the philosophical arts and the tendency of some philosophers to distort the truth so that it appears accurate unless viewed from the proper angle.
 Nietzsche addresses the concept of simulacrum (but does not use the term) in the Twilight of the Idols, suggesting that most philosophers, by ignoring the reliable input of their senses and resorting to the constructs of language and reason, arrive at a distorted copy of reality.

 French semiotician and social theorist Jean Baudrillard argues in Simulacra and Simulation that a simulacrum is not a copy of the real, but becomes truth in its own right: the hyperreal.
 According to Baudrillard, what the simulacrum copies either had no original or no longer has an original, since a simulacrum signifies something it is not, and therefore leaves the original unable to be located.
-Where Plato saw two types of representation—faithful and intentionally distorted (simulacrum)—Baudrillard sees four: (1) basic reflection of reality; (2) perversion of reality; (3) pretence of reality (where there is no model); and (4) simulacrum, which "bears no relation to any reality whatsoever".
+Where Plato saw two types of representation—faithful and intentionally distorted (simulacrum)—Baudrillard identifies four stages of the sign, often referred to as the orders of simulacra: (1) the First Order, a basic reflection of reality; (2) the Second Order, a perversion of reality; (3) the Third Order, a precedence of reality where the simulation (the map) precedes the original (the territory); and (4) the Fourth Order, a pure simulacrum which 'bears no relation to any reality whatsoever'.

 In Baudrillard's concept, like Nietzsche's, simulacra are perceived as negative, but another modern philosopher who addressed the topic, Gilles Deleuze, takes a different view, seeing simulacra as the avenue by which an accepted ideal or "privileged position" could be "challenged and overturned".
 Deleuze defines simulacra as "those systems in which different relates to different by means of difference itself.
 What is essential is that we find in these systems no prior identity, no internal resemblance".

 Alain Badiou, in speaking with reference to Nazism about Evil, writes, "fidelity to a simulacrum, unlike fidelity to an event, regulates its break with the situation not by the universality of the void, but by the closed particularity of an abstract set ... (the 'Germans' or the 'Aryans')".